 Section 1: We will share the campus with the Fungi class.
-Students arrive Sunday June 1st for the introductory meeting.
+Students should arrive Sunday for the introductory meeting after dinner.
 We will then meet each morning at 5:30 AM and bird around or near the campus, returning for a hot breakfast at 7 AM and to pack our lunch.
 We will then spend 4 hours at a variety sites.
 Students are free for the remaining afternoon but we will return for lab work using recordings from 4-6 PM.
-Class will end on Friday, June 6th about noonish.
+Class will end on Friday about noonish.

 Section 2: We will share the campus with Cornell University’s Bird Song Recording class.
-Students arrive Sunday June 8th for the introductory meeting.
+Students should arrive Sunday for the introductory meeting after dinner.
 Every day plan to be out in the field by 6:00 AM with a packed-cold breakfast - nothing hot but the coffee/tea.
 We will return for a hot lunch around 12:30 PM.
 Students are free for the remaining afternoon but we will return for lab work using recordings from 4-6 PM.
-Class will end on Friday, June 13th about noonish.
+Class will end on Friday about noonish.

 Binoculars, field guides, notebook.
 An IPOD, laptop with head set or similar a device will allow you to study recordings of local songs.
 A folder with 150 bird songs in MP3 format can be downloaded here.
 Each song has the names deleted from the recording in order for you to quiz yourself.
 We will use these songs for our lab work.